 Step 1 – Prepare for the hunt

 The first thing you need to think about is the hunting place and when it is perfect for hunting the animal.
-There are many hunting places when deer season is on but you should also think about the conditions and what in important to have for the same.
+There are many hunting places when deer season is on but you should also think about the conditions and what is important to have for the same.
 As a beginner, you should also think along the line of who to partner with for the hunt.
 It is always an added benefit when you choose to work with some assistance of an experienced hunter before going it alone.

 Step 2 – Prepare hunting gear

 The tool of action in deer hunting will be a bow or rifle.
 Check your tool for any defect and make sure it is in top working condition.
-If you are using a bow and bow sight for the hunt, then check for any loose strings, problematic arrows and also clean the weapon as necessary.
+If you are using a bow and bow sight for the hunting, then check for any loose strings, problematic arrows and also clean the weapon as necessary.
 You should also ensure that you have enough arrows for the bow or bullets for the rifle if at all, it is what you choose to use for the deer hunting.
-Other accessories that you will find helpful during the hunt include sharp knives, coolers, camouflage clothing and backpack.
-When it is time to go, remember to also pack enough water and energy boosting snacks.
+Other accessories that you will find helpful during the hunt include sharp knives, coolers, camouflage clothing, and backpack.
+When it is time to go, remember to also pack enough water and energy-boosting snacks.